ArchipelagoMW/Archipelago/worlds/witness/docs/en_The Witness.md

 Alternatively (or additionally), you can play "Door shuffle", where some doors won't open until you receive their "key".

-You can also choose to receive lasers as items as an option.
+You can also set lasers to be items you can receive.

 ## What else can I find in the world?